Our 5th Annual Through-The-Winter Beekeeping Course Starts Nov 1st. Check The Early Bee Deal. Click Here For Details.

 But there is a broader reason why bees swarm, beyond simply needing more space.

-When we think of bee reproduction, we think about the queen laying eggs, the eggs emerging as adult bees and so on.
+When we think of bee reproduction, we think about the queen laying eggs, the adult bees emerging from eggs and so on.
 This represents reproduction at the level of the individual bee.

 When bees swarm, a single colony becomes two.
 This can be considered reproduction at the colony level and it is an essential element of the way bees live and survive.

-We actually cater quite well for our bees, using structures that be expanded with relative ease.
-This allows the beekeeper to hopefully anticipate the potential for swarms and act accordingly.
-But that isn't always possible, and bees may eventually swarm.
+We actually cater quite well for our bees, using structures that we can expand with relative ease.
+This allows the beekeeper to anticipate the potential for swarms and act accordingly.
+But that isn't always possible and bees may eventually swarm.

-The basic principle is rather simple and boils down to the following process (somewhat simplified and expanded below):
+The basic principle is rather simple and boils down to the following process (somewhat simplified and expanded on further below):

 As with anything associated with bees, there is nuance to why and how they do this, but that is the swarm process, in a nutshell.